jeanpierobom/jeanpierobom.github.io/_posts/2019-01-08-project-a-introduction.md

 #### Motivation

-I have chosen this topic because I really want to learn how to build hybrid mobile applications.
+I have chosen this topic because I want to learn how to build hybrid mobile applications.
 Another reason is that React Native is quite in demand, since I have seen many job posts requiring candidates who have this skill.

-Additionally, learning how to use YouTube API will definitely be usefull for me in Project 2 class.
+Additionally, learning how to use the YouTube API will definitely be usefull for me in Project 2 class.

 #### Resources

-In order to learn React Native, I will follow an amazing tutorial on how to build a YouTube Replica app.

 https://medium.com/react-native-training/react-native-youtube-replica-f378200d91f0